Durham Freemasons Charity

 - Demonstrate clear community benefit and number of beneficiaries

-- Highlight if your organization serves youth, vulnerable populations, or provides health/welfare support
+- Highlight if your organisation serves youth, vulnerable populations, or provides health/welfare support

 - Provide evidence of community need for your project